spacedome/website/content/projects/_index.md

 ----

 ### FEASTSolver.jl \[[code](https://github.com/spacedome/FEASTSolver.jl)\]
-An implementation of the FEAST eigensolver in Julia.
-(Currently in progress).
+An implementation of the FEAST eigensolver and nonlinear extensions in Julia.

 ----